lucasvdp/io_test/README.rst

 Peripheral tests for nRF9151
 ############################

 Run peripheral tests on an nRF9151 to test functionality and power consumption.
+Tested on NCS 3.2.0.

 Connect a serial terminal to UART0 (115200 8N1) for monitoring and controlling the tests.
 This UART will be turned off during the test to not influence the power consumption.